zw199502/navigation_among_pedestrians/README.md

 - change the human number in crowd_sim.py, ```self.human_num = 5```

 ### RNN_RL
+- codes are based on the open-source solution from https://github.com/AntoineTheb/RNN-RL
 - pytorch-gpu
 - enter the directory C_library and compile the cython file
 ```python setup.py build_ext --inplace```.
 This Cython file is used to simulate Lidar scan.
 If any error happens, please compile this library within the base environment of anaconda